JDpiggy/UltimateAttiny85Guide/MouseReplacer/REAME.md

 </p>
 4: click the red circle in the screenshot, Share the file to everyone with the link, and copy the link from the option in the red circle<br>

-# DISCLAIMER
-The code provided in this post is for educational and informational purposes only.
-It is intended to demonstrate technical concepts and should only be used in ethical and legal applications.
-The author assumes no responsibility for any misuse, harm, or legal consequences resulting from the use of this code.
-By using or modifying this code, you agree that you are solely responsible for ensuring compliance with all applicable laws and regulations.
-The author disclaims any liability for damages, losses, or legal actions arising from improper or malicious use.
-Use at your own risk.